matspunt/CellSimGMX/README.md

 ## Explanation of repository

 This is a repo for the CellSimGMX project.
-This branch does not use PACKMOL anymore to construct the cells but builds arbitrary cells without any external tools.
+This branch does not use PACKMOL anymore to construct the cells but builds arbitrary cells & tissues without any external tools.
-Only GROMACS and basic Python modules (e.g. numpy, matplotlib) are necessary to use the toolkit
+Only basic Python modules (e.g. numpy, matplotlib) are necessary to use the toolkit.
+Gromacs is solely used to run simulations, and not for input file generation.
+This would allow compatability with other MD engines through coordinate and topology conversion.

 ## Accessing and installing the code